vankesteren/blog/posts/bootstrap.md

 That seems close enough to something I'd consider a population.

 ## The set-up
 Normally, when we want to estimate some population parameter such as the mean height, we cannot measure all persons.
 Therefore, we create a *representative sample* of persons from this population that we *can* measure.
-The size of our sample ($N$) should depend on how precise we want our final estimate to be - the *standard error* of a statistic depends directly number of persons in our sample.
+The size of our sample ($N$) should depend on how precise we want our final estimate to be - the *standard error* of a statistic depends directly on the number of persons in our sample.
 For the mean, the standard error is usually calculated as follows:

 \[ se_\bar{x} = \frac{\hat{\sigma}}{\sqrt{N}}\text{, where } \hat{\sigma} = \sqrt{\frac{1}{N-1}\sum_{i=1}^N(x_i-\bar{x})^2} \]